What are bed bugs?

 Bed bugs are found all over the world and in the last few decades have become a major problem in the UK private rental and hospitality sectors.

-These insects are extremely adaptable and their resilience mean they are responsible for causing many sleepless nights for guests, tenants and homeowners.
+These insects are extremely adaptable and their resilience means they are responsible for causing many sleepless nights for guests, tenants and homeowners.

 Signs include irritating bites, stains on sheets, and egg cases.
 Although not known to carry disease, the irritation and distress they cause is enough to make them a significant problem.